unitaryfund/mitiq/docs/source/guide/guide-getting-started.rst

     0: ───X─── = 1.010*0: ───X───-0.003*0: ───X───X───-0.003*0: ───X───Y───-0.003*0: ───X───Z───

-The result above is an :class:`OperationRepresentation` object which contains the information for representing the ideal operation X (left-hand-side of the printed output) as a linear combination of noisy operations (right-hand-side of the printed output).
+The result above is an :class:`~mitiq.pec.types.types.OperationRepresentation` object which contains the information for representing the ideal operation X (left-hand-side of the printed output) as a linear combination of noisy operations (right-hand-side of the printed output).

-We can now implement PEC by importing the function ``execute_with_pec`` from the ``mitiq.pec`` module.
+We can now implement PEC by importing the function :func:`~mitiq.pec.pec.execute_with_pec` from the :mod:`~mitiq.pec.pec` module.

 .. testcode::